 Black Olive Jazz features stunning vocals and a rhythm section powered with a percussive Mediterranean touch.
 Vocalist Kay Andreas (Kostopoulos) is also a professional actress and director who teaches in the Drama Department and Graduate School of Business at Stanford University.
 Kay has always been attentive to rhythm, range, and textural meaning in her teaching and acting.
 Kay has performed at poetry readings, corporate events, benefits and concerts.
 She sings several languages, and plays percussion and finger cymbals.
 An elegant singer whose voice is inspired by the golden age of jazz, Kay pays homage to the music of Ella Fitzgerald, Sarah Vaughan, Peggy Lee and Anita O'Day.

-Kay performs and has recorded with many San Francisco Bay Area treasures: pianists, Larry Vuckovich, Si Perkoff, Benny Watson & Rebeca Mauleon; Kay also works with world class bassists: Bill Douglass, Barry Green, Ruth Davies, Sam Bevan, and Perry Thoorsell, as well as percussionists: Eddie Marshall, Akira Tana, and Ian Dogole.
-Her reed and horn players include Noel Jewkes, Mel Martin, Max Perkoff, Sheldon Brown, Dave Rocha, & David Hardiman.
-Kay has also performed as lead vocalist for David Hardiman's Big Band as well as The City Swing Big Band of San Francisco.
-Her ALL GAL BAND features the slick piano stylings of Sue Crosman, swingin bassists, Carla Kaufman & Ruth Davies, and red hot drummers, Beth Goodfellow & Kelly Fasman.
+Kay performs and has recorded with many San Francisco Bay Area treasures: pianists, Grant Levin, Larry Vuckovich, Si Perkoff, Benny Watson, Denny Berthiume, Larry Chinn & Rebecca Mauleon; Kay also works with world class bassists: Bill Douglass, Ruth Davies, Carla Kaufman, Jeff Chambers, & Perry Thoorsell, as well as percussionists: Eddie Marshall, David Rokeach, Akira Tana, & Leon Joyce, Jr., Her reed and horn players include Noel Jewkes, Mel Martin, Dave Bendekeit & David Hardiman's Big Band as well as with Mood Swing, and The City Swing Big Band of San Francisco.
+Her ALL GAL BAND features the slick piano stylings of Sue Crosman, swingin bassists, Carla Kaufman & Ruth Davies, and red hot drummers, Beth Goodfello & Kelly Fasman.

 Festivals, Benefits, Venues